CSL Gears 5 Spring 2020 League Rulebook

 - One-time exceptions to this rule for part time students are possible for high performing students with an academic history of full time course loads for at least one full school year, and having no prior part time status or other issues (recurring issues are not eligible); please email [email protected] with relevant information about your situation to get approved to participate; exception requests should be made BEFORE the player in question plays in a match

-- Players graduating during the school year season do not have to meet the full time credit requirement if they need less than required amount to graduate, they only need to be part time status, as long as they have been full time for their entire academic history (and in good standing), and they will also continue to be eligible to participate for the rest of the current season if they graduate in the middle of the school year; contact [email protected] if clarification is needed
+- Players graduating during the Spring season do not have to meet the full time credit requirement if they need less than the required amount to graduate.
+As long as they have been full-time and in good standing for their entire academic history they only need to be part time status; contact [email protected] if clarification is needed.

 - Players must be in "good standing" as defined by their university/program (generally 2.0 term GPA) for the duration of the season to be eligible to participate; standing at the beginning of the season is based on the previous academic term.
 Students on academic probation, leave of absence, or any circumstances other than the norm of taking enough classes and passing, are unable to play in CSL.
 Players found in violation of this rule are subject to penalties.
 See section: penalties

-- Players must be registered with a valid Battle Tag
+- Players must be registered with a valid Xbox Live Gamertag.

 - Barcode IDs and any other offensive names are not allowed.
 If a player’s primary ID happens to be a barcode, that player must choose an appropriate name to use for the competition.
 Failure to have updated information will result in penalties.
 See section: penalties